 - A) An Endorsement is defined as the explicit declaration of preference or favor for a particular candidate or party.
-Endorsements include, but are not limited to:

-- 1) Social media posts; and

-- 2) Written or verbal statements.

-- B) Office of Student Life Groups:

-- 1) Each Candidate or Party seeking to use endorsements from OSL groups are required to contact prospect groups and request the Elections Consent Form online.
+Endorsements include, but are not limited to: - 1) Social media posts; and - 2) Written or verbal statements. - B) Office of Student Life Groups: - 1) Each Candidate or Party seeking to use endorsements from OSL groups are required to contact prospect groups and request the Elections Consent Form online.
 The OSL group will then decide among themselves the process of consenting to endorse, and fill out and submit the Elections Consent Form.
-The form will be provided online on the Elections website and must be signed by the executive board of the student group.

-C) ASUCSB Entities:
+The form will be provided online on the Elections website and must be signed by the executive board of the student group. - C) ASUCSB Entities: - 1) All Entities will refrain from endorsing candidates and/or parties. - 2) All Entities will advertise general voting dates in order to promote overall voter turnout. - 3) A member of the association cannot use AS resources including material resources as well as means of access to students provided by their position in the association to endorse a Candidate or party. - i) Any campaign material may not be worn, shown, or in any other way visible in all Associated Students spaces.

-- 1) All Entities will refrain from endorsing candidates and/or parties. - 2) All Entities will advertise general voting dates in order to promote overall voter turnout. - 3) A member of the association cannot use AS resources including material resources as well as means of access to students provided by their position in the association to endorse a Candidate or party. - Any campaign material may not be worn, shown, or in any other way visible in all Associated Students spaces. - 4) Only current elected officers running for a position are allowed to use their position to endorse themselves and other Candidates. - a) With the exceptions outlined in Article XVIII, Section 2.B.6. - 5) Any students holding positions within the association that are in violation will be penalized according to Article XVIII Section 14K.
-Any Entity, Senator or Executive officer within the association caught in violation of endorsement policy will be subject to the penalties outlined below:

-- a) First (1st) Offense: Warning

-- b) Second (2nd) Offense: Ineligibility for honoraria and/or any tuition provided for the relevant quarter.

-- 6) Executive Officers of A.S. in violation will be penalized according to Article XVIII Section 14K.
-Any Entity, Senator or Executive officer within the association caught in violation of endorsement policy will be subject to the penalties outlined below:

-- a) First (1st) Offense: Warning

-- b) Second (2nd) Offense: Ineligibility for honoraria and/or any tuition provided for the relevant quarter.

-- 7) Titles can be used to endorse for identification purposes with a disclaimer stating, "this title is used only for identification purposes" and the party the endorsed Candidate ran with.

-- D) Fee Initiatives Endorsement

-- 1) No use of A.S. spaces

-- 2) No use of A.S. monies
+- 4) Candidates running for office may use past positions within AS, elected or appointed, as references for their past experience and/or to endorse themselves and/or endorse others for positions they have held in the past. - a) With the exceptions outlined in Article XVIII, Section 2.B.6. - 5) Any students holding positions within the association that are in violation will be penalized according to Article XVIII Section 14K.
+Any Entity, Senator or Executive officer within the association caught in violation of endorsement policy will be subject to the penalties outlined below: - a) First (1st) Offense: Warning - b) Second (2nd) Offense: Ineligibility for honoraria and/or any tuition provided for the relevant quarter. - 6) Executive Officers of A.S. in violation will be penalized according to Article XVIII Section 14K.
+Any Entity, Senator or Executive officer within the association caught in violation of endorsement policy will be subject to the penalties outlined below: - a) First (1st) Offense: Warning - b) Second (2nd) Offense: Ineligibility for honoraria and/or any tuition provided for the relevant quarter. - 7) Titles can be used to endorse for identification purposes with a disclaimer stating, "this title is used only for identification purposes" and the party the endorsed Candidate ran with. - D) Fee Initiatives Endorsement - 1) No use of A.S. spaces - 2) No use of A.S.
+Monies - E) Social Media - 1) Engagement with any social media post is not considered an endorsement unless specific wording is used to indicate an endorsement, these include but are not limited to: liking, sharing, retweeting, reposting, commenting, etc.